10 Must-Know Excel Tips for Every Salesperson

 8. Use SLICERS- PivotTable slicers: To add a slicer to your PivotTable-> Insert tab- > Filters.
 This function will help you to show certain and hide certain data.
 It offers nice user-friendly buttons to enhance the user experience.

 9. Use CHARTS: Charts are the best function to represent your data.
-There are more than 20 chart types, which includes- Bar, Column, Pie, Line, and Scatter charts.
+There are more than 20 chart types, which include- Bar, Column, Pie, Line, and Scatter charts.
 These most effective ways to represent your data analysis.

 To find chart-> Insert tab-> Charts sections